- Location: Utah

 If you're injured and unable to complete the report, you're allowed to postpone the task until you're capable of doing so.
 Or, if you weren't the owner of the vehicle you were driving, the owner may file the report for you.
-But the owner must do so within 15 days of learning about the accident.

 You're backing out of a parking space.
 You swear you have enough room to safely maneuver your vehicle free.
 But, that annoying astigmatism of yours gets in the way, and you end up putting a dent into the front fender of some poor soul's vehicle.